mateusfg7/brain-backup/content/posts/init-with-hugo.md

 title: "Init With Hugo"
 date: 2020-12-08T19:04:31-03:00
 summary: "Let's play with hugo!"
+description: Well, my first real blog, with Hugo.
+categorie: Starter
 tags: ["hugo", "frameworks", "website"]
 draft: false
 ---

-Well, my first real blog, with Hugo.
 This post is just to test the framework, I will complement this later.

 ## Info